hannahsheahan/HCategoryLearn/README.md

 5. Add our single Scene (PlanetScene) to the build settings:   _File_ > _Build Settings_ > Drag and drop scene into the _Scenes in Build_ box > _Close_ the Build Settings.

 ## Setting a data save path
 Edit the script _ScreenRecorder.cs_, and replace the path string for the variable _'folder'_ with a path to an empty local folder on your machine, which will hold the generated planet images.
+Also change the filePath in _Planet.cs_ to wherever you want to store the associated .json metadata.

 ## Running the planet generator
 1. Open (double-click) the scene _‘PlanetScene’_ in the Project menu.